uyggnodoow/terragrunt-infrastucture-example/README.md

 ***Next, Your AWS user must have an IAM policy which grants permissions for interacting with DynamoDB and S3.
 It also includes permission to assume the `ExecutionRole` role.***

 You can see how you can create an IAM Role with minimal permissions [here](https://terragrunt.gruntwork.io/docs/features/aws-auth/).

-We'll name this role `"TerragruntRole"`

 **_NOTE:_** Recommend using a Trust Relationship to securely use Roles)